 Made with stainless steel, honey extractors are really rugged.
 This is why choosing good honey is important, and there are some factors you should consider before you buy one.

 Honey extractors are one of the most useful pieces of equipment for beekeeping.
 There are so many benefits of using this equipment for your honey extraction.
 Let’s check out some of the best honey extractors that can really help your beekeeping.

 What should I look for in honey extractors?

 No one would like to buy a badly-designed extractor.
 It will be a disaster to buy a costly extractor that won’t be useful for you.
 Before purchasing an extractor, you need to understand why you are buying it.

-This equipment is not considered as a tool for beekeeping starters because it is important to know how to operate it correctly.
-If you are ready to get one of this rugged equipment, here are the things you should consider:
+This equipment is not considered a tool for beekeeping starters because it is important to know how to operate it correctly.
+However, if you are ready to get one of this rugged equipment, here are the things you should consider:

 The size and capacity of the extractor

 We suggest a honey extractor that is large enough to fit at least three frames at once (this will work just fine if you have up to ten colonies).
 If you are a beekeeper with up to fifty colonies, you need a honey extractor that can accommodate more than four deep frames at one time.
 A motorized extractor should also be on your list.
 It will save you a lot of time and effort.